 3. Skiing, Snowboarding and Snowshoeing.

 Ottawa is a really great place to live if you like skiing, snowboarding and snowshoeing since there are seven (!) locations for downhill skiing and snowboarding, all within 30-60 minutes drive from Ottawa, and who knows how many opportunities for snowshoeing or cross-country skiing.
-The closest one is as far as the Parliament Hill.
+The closest one is as far as Parliament Hill.
 Seriously.

 I've personally been to Mont Ste-Marie.
-Nestled in the beautiful Laurentian Mountains, it offers some of best scenery around Ottawa.
+Nestled in the beautiful Laurentian Mountains, it offers some of the best scenery around Ottawa.
 It also has the highest vertical drop in the area (381 m / 1,250 ft), but I'd say it's a bit too steep for beginners like me.

 People think of Gatineau Park first when planning a cross-country skiing or snowshoeing trip (and for a good reason), but Green Belt, Trans-Canada Trail or even the Ottawa River are all great free alternatives to Gatineau Park.